CarterMoody/lab4/README.md

     - CPI/cycles/instructions object (maybe???)

 # Questions
-- will the pipeline fill up with empty values?
-- does clearing registers also clear the pipeline?
+- does clearing registers also clear the pipeline? (answer: yes it does)
-- what is squash?